 - The free-ride in morphophonemic learning (McCarthy 2005).
-When alternation data tell the learner that some surface [B]s are derived from underlying /A/s, the learner will under certain conditions generalize by deriving all [B]s, even nonalternating ones, from /A/s["], so that "an adequate learning theory must [...] incorporate a procedure that allows nonalternating [B]s to take a "free ride" on the /A/ → [B] unfaithful map." (p.
+When alternation data tell the learner that some surface [B]s are derived from underlying /A/s, the learner will under certain conditions generalize by deriving all [B]s, even non-alternating ones, from /A/s", so that "an adequate learning theory must [...] incorporate a procedure that allows non-alternating [B]s to take a "free ride" on the /A/ → [B] unfaithful map." (p.
 19).
-The conditions under which learners take the free ride strategy in nonalternating forms are the following: when, by generalizing the unfaithful map, a a "consistent" and b) "more restrictive" grammar than the one obtained by an identity map is achieved (p.
+The conditions under which learners take the free ride strategy in non-alternating forms are the following: when, by generalizing the unfaithful map, a a) "consistent" and b) "more restrictive" grammar than the one obtained by an identity map is achieved (p.
 21).
-Following Prince & Tesar (2004: 252), "[t]he r[estrictiveness]-measure for a constraint hierarchy is determined by adding, for each faithfulness constraint in the hierarchy, the number of markedness constraints that dominate that faithfulness is "more restrictive" McCarthy 2005: 32).
+Following Prince & Tesar (2004: 252), "[t]he r[estrictiveness]-measure for a constraint hierarchy is determined by adding, for each faithfulness constraints, so that a grammar that grants "more power to markedness constraints" is "more restrictive" McCarthy 2005: 32).
 Key: restrictiveness, ranking M >> F (See also Bermúdez-Otero 2006; cf. Appendix). - Archiphonemic Prudence and Pareto-optimal representations (Bermúdez-Otero 2003, 2006, forthcoming).
-Bermúdez-Otero (2003, 2006) proposes the principle of Archiphonemic Prudence, "designed to deal with possible instances of neutralization in nonalternating environments" (Bermúdez-Otero 2003: 7) and a specific version of input optimization which requires input representations to be Pareto-optimal.
+Bermúdez-Otero (2003, 2006) proposes the principle of Archiphonemic Prudence, "designed to deal with possible instances of neutralization in non-alternating environments" (Bermúdez-Otero 2003: 7) and a specific version of input optimization which requires input representations to be Pareto-optimal.
 An input representation is Pareto-optimal "if, and only if, it has no competitor that (i) generates all output alternants no less efficiently and (ii) generates some output alternant more efficiently."
 (Bermúdez-Otero 2006: 12).
 In this case, unlike restrictiveness in the FRML, efficiency is measured in terms of the violation of ranked faithfulness constraints.
-Key: efficiency, ranked F - The free ride strategy has proven to be true, for instance, for cases of coalescence in Sanskrit, Choctaw and Rotuman (McCarthy 2005), for cases of hyperrhoticity in some varieties of English (Krämer 2012), or for vowel epenthesis in Majorcan Catalan, for which there is independent evidence based on its interaction with underapplication of vowel reduction, that learners generalize the unfaithful map $|\emptyset| \rightarrow [\mathfrak{d}]$, derived from dynamic morphopohnemic alternations, to nonalternating items (Pons-Moll & Lloret 2014, Lloret & Pons-Moll 2016).
+Key: efficiency, ranked F - The free ride strategy has proven to be true, for instance, for cases of coalescence in Sanskrit, Choctaw and Rotuman (McCarthy 2005), for cases of hyperrhoticity in some varieties of English (Krämer 2012), or for vowel epenthesis in Majorcan Catalan, for which there is independent evidence based on its interaction with underapplication of vowel reduction, that learners generalize the unfaithful map /Ø/ → [ə], derived from dynamic morphopohnemic alternations, to non-alternating items (Pons-Moll & Lloret 2014, Lloret & Pons-Moll 2016).